 That was our team.
 If you look for homogeneity, for a puzzle piece of humanity climbing Everest, you wouldn’t find it here.
 That is, more than anything else, what makes Guiding Everest the most interesting profession on Earth; taking people from all climbs of life and seeing if you can assist them along the way to ‘the top of the world.’

 Their was one constant, we were all Dreamers.
 And probably dangerous – as T.E.
-Lawrence said:
+Lawrence has said.

 Our tents, our home for two months, were pitched amongst the ice pinnacles of Base Camp on the Khumbu Icefall.
 Soon the shadow of the tent, melting the ice slowly, and the ice around, melting in the days blazing sun, would have us all on pedestals; living in our personal castles surrounded by moats of glacial silt.